blackfuel/asuswrt-merlin-addon/README.md

 The technique for doing this is a set of tools that change the library root folder for each selected program and its dependencies, from "/opt" to "/entware", "/optware", "/native", or some other root folder name.

-#### Donations may be sent to my Bitcoin address: 1i5Tpno73gJdr1XdmoxT6CjVFGef5KkZM
+### Donations may be sent to my Bitcoin address: 1i5Tpno73gJdr1XdmoxT6CjVFGef5KkZM
 Any amount is appreciated.
-This helps me share new material with you, and pay the bills.
+This helps me share new material and pay the bills.
 Thank you.